yumidev/toyrobot/readme.md

 ### List of Commands

 - PLACE - place your robot on the board first.
-Example: place 0,0,NORTH
+Example: PLACE 0,0,NORTH
 - MOVE - make the robot step forward
 - LEFT - turn the robot 90 degrees counter-clockwise
 - RIGHT - turn the robot 90 degrees clockwise